MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 Web filters protect children in the family group from going to mature websites or websites blocked by the family organizer.

-Activity reporting records information about the websites that children visit.
+Activity reporting records information about the websites that child visits.
 Also, activity reporting records information about searches, screen time, devices used, and navigation attempts to blocked webpages.
 The family group organizer may review the information at [family.microsoft.com][MicrosoftAccountFamilyMain].
 The data is collected, encrypted in transit, sent to Microsoft, and stored on secure Microsoft storage servers.
 The data is collected with the child's Microsoft account so it may be properly managed.
 Activity reports are stored on [family.microsoft.com][MicrosoftAccountFamilyMain] for up to 30 days and then deleted after.

 Safe search adds a safe keyword to the header request to search engines.
 [Microsoft Bing][BingMain] reads the safe keyword and filters search results returned to the child.
 Other search engines may return filtered results for the keyword as well.
 All the child's searches are collected and made available for the family organizer to display in activity reports or at [family.microsoft.com][MicrosoftAccountFamilyMain].
 The data is collected with the child's Microsoft account so it may be properly managed.